On finite type invariants of welded string links and ribbon tubes: Welded objects and arrow calculus

 \subsection{Arrow calculus}

-We now review the diagrammatic calculus for welded objects developped in \cite{Meilhan-Yasuhara}, called arrow calculus.
+We now review the diagrammatic calculus for welded objects developed in \cite{Meilhan-Yasuhara}, called arrow calculus.
 This is a welded analogue of Habiro's clasper calculus for usual knotted objects \cite{Habiro} and, as such, it is intimately related to finite type invariants, see Section \ref{sec:typefini}.
-Let $L$ be some welded knotted object. \begin{definition} A \emph{$w$-tree} for $L$ is a connected unitrivalent tree $T$, immersed into the plane so that \begin{itemize} \item[$-$] trivalent vertices are endowed with a cyclic order, are pairwise disjoint and disjoint from $L$; \item[$-$] univalent vertices are pairwise disjoint and lie in $L \setminus \{\textrm{crossings of $L$}\}$; \item[$-$] edges are oriented, so that each trivalent vertex involves exactly one outgoing edge; \item[$-$] edges may contain virtual (but not classical) crossings, either with $L$ or with $T$ itself; \item[$-$] edges may contain decorations $\bullet$, called \emph{beads}, which are subject to the involutive rule that two consecutive beads do cancel. \end{itemize} \end{definition}
+Let $L$ be some welded knotted object. \begin{definition} A \emph{$w$-tree} for $L$ is a connected unitrivalent tree $T$, immersed into the plane so that \begin{itemize} \item[$-$] trivalent vertices are endowed with a cyclic order, are pairwise disjoint and disjoint from $L$; \item[$-$] univalent vertices are pairwise disjoint and lie in $L \setminus \{\textrm{crossings of $L$}\}$; \item[$-$] edges are oriented, so that each trivalent vertex involves exactly one outgoing edge; \item[$-$] edges may contain virtual (but not classical) crossings, either with $L$ or with $T$ itself; \item[$-$] edges may contain decorations $\bullet$, called \emph{twists}, which are subject to the involutive rule that two consecutive twists do cancel. \end{itemize} Moreover, for a union of $w$Ðtrees for $L$, we assume that vertices are pairwise disjoint, and that crossings among edges are all virtual. \end{definition}

 We shall call \emph{tails} and \emph{head} the endpoints of a $w$-tree, according to the orientation.

 \begin{definition} The \emph{degree} of a $w$-tree is the number of tails.
 For $k \ge 1$, we call \emph{$w_k$-tree} a $w$-tree of degree $k$. \end{definition}